-I encountered an endless stream of casual racism, homophobia and misogyny growing up in the rural area, and it is accepted in a very different manner than tends to be the case in larger areas and populations, accepted as part of learned culture and passed down through generations.
-Some of it is beginning to be challenged in a cultural shift, with a campaign discouraging violence against women and a recent higher multicultural representation in the region having long lasting effects.
+I encountered an endless stream of casual racism, homophobia and misogyny growing up in the rural area, and it’s accepted in a very different manner than is usually seen in larger areas and populations, accepted as part of learned culture and passed down through generations.
+Some of it is beginning to be challenged in a cultural shift, with a campaign discouraging violence against women and a recent higher multicultural representation in the region having long-lasting effects.

 ‘When I think of disadvantage, that’s what I remember.
 It’s a witches pot of bad things, lack of education, lack of choice, lack of motivation.’